-- B. Buildings must have a recognizable and defined public entrance facing the main street (sidewalk) frontage.
-If a lot abuts two streets, the required pedestrian entrance must face the street (sidewalk) with the highest pedestrian volumes.
-Lots that front on more than two streets must have at least one public entrance on at least two street frontages. - C. The depth and width of recessed building frontages may not exceed 6 feet (see Figure 3.6). - D. The building's ground floor elevation must provide an accessible and barrier free entry and should be no more than zero and one foot above existing adjacent building sidewalk grade. - E. The façade of all buildings exceeding 75 feet in width must be vertically divided into bays or other segments no more than 30 feet in width.
+- B. Window fenestration shall strive to achieve interest and variety and avoid monotony. - C. Buildings must have a recognizable and defined public entrance facing the main street (sidewalk) frontage.
+If a lot abuts two public streets, the required pedestrian entrance must face the street (sidewalk) with the highest pedestrian volumes.
+Lots that front on more than two streets must have at least one public entrance on at least two street frontages. - D. The depth and width of recessed building frontages may not exceed 6 feet (see Figure 3.6). - E. For new development, the building's ground floor elevation must provide an accessible and barrier free entry and should be no more than zero and one foot above existing adjacent building sidewalk grade.
+For rehabilitation of existing buildings, where practical the entrance shall be barrier free. - F. The façade of all buildings exceeding 75 feet in width must be vertically divided into bays or other segments no more than 30 feet in width.
 New buildings must have articulation and variety in the façade to ensure Main Street character, developed over time